mehmetfazil/image_classifier_app/README.md

     docker build .

 It will create an image something like 32afacdad806.
-If you can not find the image Then you can run it with
+If you can not find the image you can run docker images.
+Then you can run it with

     docker run -p 5000:5000 --volume=/path/to/repo/image-classifier-app:/app 32afacdad806